-[Interview] EU should not play 'games' with military HQs, says ex-forces chief
+[Interview] Don't play EU 'games' with military HQs, Italian admiral says

 It would be "nonsense" in operational and strategic terms, he noted.

-The trickiest part of EU military operations was "force generation", he said, referring to the process in which member states pledged assets for joint missions.
+The trickiest part of EU military missions was "force generation", he said, referring to the process in which member states assigned assets to joint operations.

 "It's a long-lasting and often difficult task to be carried out among EU navies and much more among the EU general defence staffs … a unified chain of command would ease this," the admiral said.